sobjornstad/esc/docs/extending.md

   *also* means something, and it has nothing whatsoever to do with exponentiation.
 I’ve been there.
 * I began by creating the variables “height” and “radius”.
 I would not have had to do this; I could have equivalently written `s[0]` wherever I wrote `height` and `s[1]` wherever I wrote `radius`.
 But doing it this way means that the formula is much easier to read (and it’s thus less likely that I make a mistake in it).
 Additionally, if I later realize that I got the order of the arguments wrong and `height` should have been `s[1]` and vice versa, I can fix the problem by simply changing it there.
-Indeed, I could pull the SA and V lines out of this function and plunk them into any other function (with different arguments!) and they would be right at home there, just so long as I set `height` and `radius` first.
+Indeed, I could pull the SA and V lines out of this function and plunk them into any other function and they would be right at home there, just so long as I set `height` and `radius` first.
 * I used parentheses in a number of places where they were not strictly necessary.
 Python observes the order of operations you’re used to from algebra (albeit with some complications for constructions that algebra does not have), but again, it’s easier to read and less likely that you make a mistake, and there’s no tax on parentheses.
 * The first item we place in the return statement will end up at the bottom of the stack.
 Remember the rule: element 0 is always bos.